listen to your breath

-.
-I’ll forget its beauty and mystery, remain unaware of each inhalation or exhalation, fail to notice the space between each breath.
+I forget its beauty and mystery; I remain unaware of each inhalation and exhalation, failing to notice the space between each breath.

 In each pose, I can hear my breath move into my body and out again, linking me to the mystery of life.
-I can feel the air flow through my nostrils, filling my chest and lungs, and then I can feel it retrace its passage out again.
+With this breathing exercise, I can feel the air flow through my nostrils, filling my chest and lungs, and then I can feel it retrace its passage out again.

 During my early morning practice on the patio outside my bedroom, I can hear my breath blend with the whistles, chirps, screeches, tweets, caws and hoots of birds in our backyard.
 When I lay on my back in Savasana, I can feel the breath touch my upper lip, tickle the inside of my nose, soothe the back of my throat.

 Listening to my breath reminds me that my breath is as essential to life as bones and blood, love and joy.
 Each time we step onto our mats, we can take a moment to listen to our breath.
 Then, inhaling, we can step into the next pose and savor the joy of breathing and being.

 - Inhale for 3 counts, concentrating on filling your belly.

 - Hold your inhale for 4 counts, observing how the air feels inside you.